EminemFTWU/documentation/multichain/Testnet_Dev_Manual.md

     return True
 ```

-The interface accepts input_bytes as input parameters and deserialize input_bytes into input_map, and then execute the subsequent logic and unlock the assets on chain B to the user.
+The interface accepts input_bytes as input parameters and deserializes input_bytes into input_map, and then execute the subsequent logic and unlock the assets on chain B to the user.

 Please note that as target cross-chain contract method, this method can only be called by the cross-chain management contract.